dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 I hope that shows you how crucial this problem is.

 {{% blockquote %}}
-In many high-atake applications, it's not just about being right - it's about being right, right now.
+In many high-stake applications, it's not just about being right - it's about being right, right now.
 {{% /blockquote %}}

-Thus, having real-time inference capability is crucial and will determine whether the model gets deployed or not.
+Thus, having real-time inference capability is crucial and will determine whether a model gets deployed or not.
 In many cases, you can pick one or the other:
 - A fast model with low accuracy
 - A slow model with high accuracy